Types of Purchases

 Rutgers uses different types of purchase orders depending on what you wish to purchase, and the cost.
 You should review Find Products and Services to determine procurement options and procedures.

 Why should I care about the commodity code?
 The Commodity Code serves several functions.
 Overall the code provides categorization for the University spend, enabling business areas and Procurement to effectively and efficiently manage the University budget.
 For requestors, the commodity code enables the requisition to route systematically to the proper buyer queue for timely requisition review and approval.
 To review the Job Aid on how to search for Commodity Codes in Marketplace, click here.
 To see a full list of Commodity Codes and what is acceptable on which form, click here.
+This report is password-protected.
+The password to use this form is password.
 If the cell is blank, the Commodity is not allowed on that type of form, and the requisition will be returned to your department.

 When shopping in RU Marketplace, you can view "punchout" catalogs of some contracted suppliers and order goods right in the system.
 Once approvals are complete , RU Marketplace generates a punchout order directly to the supplier.
 Look for contracted suppliers - these negotiated contracts help save you money, and make the procurement part of your job easier.
-Please review the Catalog Purchase Job Aid for assistance.
 Order modifications may not be done on punchout orders.

 Some punchout suppliers do not allow changes in shipment addresses: